annkar73/adventcalendar/README.md

   <li>Countdown: Displays how many days, hours and minutes are left until midnight on Christmas Eve</li>
   <li>Modal Display: Each calendar day opens a modal with a link to a Christmas-inspired craft or recipe</li>
   <li>Responsive Design: The layout adjusts to different screen sizes, ensuring a smooth experience on mobile devices</li>
-  <li>Styled Components: The project uses styled-components for styling, making it easy to maintain and customize</li>
+  <li>Styled Components: The project uses styled-components, making it easy to maintain and customize</li>
 </ul>

 ### Installation